 FEMA’s 2017 preliminary FIRMs may change your property’s flood risk which could affect your flood insurance rates and purchase requirements once these new FIRMs become effective.
 Building and construction requirements for your property could be affected as well.
-Be involved in the mapping process so that you understand the changes and how you may be impacted.

 After the FIRMs are finalized…

 Take measures to protect yourself from future flooding, such as:

 - Buy Flood Insurance – remember that flooding can happen anywhere it rains